armcknight/forgery/README.md

     - [ ] gitlab
     - [ ] codeberg
     - [ ] sourceforge
+    - [ ] sourcehut
 - [ ] add a search function that progressively searches by the following tiers:
     - repo name
     - file name
     - source code
 - [ ] add option `--no-archives` to avoid cloning archived repos (not sure if gists can be archived-check that out)
 - [ ] add dual options for all the `--no-...` flags that are `--only-...` (so, `--only-repos` to complement `--no-repos`)
+- [ ] clone/sync other types of repos
+    - [ ] watched/subscribed repos
+- [ ] filter cloning by only including or excluding tag/topic

 ## Alternatives